 Most interesting line ever: Meursault says that this is the moment when he realized one could either shoot or not shoot.
 Go ahead and compare this to his earlier conversation with his boss.

-The sun glares as everyone stares one another down.
+The sun glares down as everyone stares at one another.
 The Arabs back away behind a giant rock, and Raymond and Meursault turn back to the beach house.

 The sun's heat is intense from by now.
 As soon as Raymond disappears up the stairs to the bungalow, Meursault turns back around toward the beach.